ckolderup/postmarks/README.md

 ## Development & Contributions

-See [CONTRIBUTING.md](/CONTRIBUTING.md) for more information on how to work with Postmarks' development environment as well as how to submit your changes for
+See [CONTRIBUTING.md](/CONTRIBUTING.md) for more information on how to work with Postmarks' development environment as well as how to submit your changes for review.

 ## Acknowledgments